EMPalm: Exfiltrating Palm Biometric Data via Electromagnetic Side-Channel: Attack Design

-After the \textsc{TempestSDR} reconstruction, two visual indicators are then evaluated to ensure that the reconstructed band captures palm-relevant structures rather than incidental artifacts: image entropy $\mathcal{H}(I_i)$ (Line~9), which reflects the richness of intensity variation expected in palm images, and edge intensity $\mathcal{E}(I_i)$ (Line~10), which emphasizes the presence of crease and vein patterns.
-While high entropy or edges alone may occasionally arise from unrelated artifacts, our framework leverages their joint occurrence as a reliable proxy for palm-related information.
-Only bands exhibiting consistently high values in both measures are selected as the candidates (Lines~11--12), and are returned as final outputs (Line 13).
+where $\mathcal{R}$ denotes the reconstruction operator and $H_{[f_l,f_h]}$ represents the EM transfer function.
+After reconstruction, two visual metrics are computed to ensure that each band captures palm-relevant structures rather than incidental artifacts: image entropy $\mathcal{H}(I_i)$, reflecting intensity diversity, and edge intensity $\mathcal{E}(I_i)$, emphasizing crease and vein patterns.
+While either metric alone may arise from noise, their joint prominence serves as a reliable indicator of palm-related content.
+Bands exhibiting high $\mathcal{H}(I_i)$ and $\mathcal{E}(I_i)$ values are retained as final candidates for subsequent processing.